 34. There’s good internet in Mukono at Go Net Café, below Satellite Beach.
 But if your smart phone is unlocked, an internet data package is easy as pie to set up.

 35. The best pizza in Jinja is at Two Friends Restaurant.

 36. Christians and Muslims live together in harmony in Uganda.
 Read more about religion in Uganda.

 38. Ugandans don’t like confrontation.
 Never shout at a Ugandan.

-39. Barclay’s Bank and Standard Chartered Bank take Visa related ATM cards.
+39. Barclay’s Bank and Stanbic Bank take Visa related ATM cards.